Satellites as a service

-TerraSphere converts satellite imagery to actionable data.
-In the Netherlands, we provide data processing for the BioScope service.
-Farmers can order satellite and drone images every 10 days.
-Data can be used to make task maps for variable rate application of nutrients, potato haulm killing, or as a scouting map to analyse growth patterns in the field.
-The service is available through farm management systems at Akkerweb & DACOM.
+TerraSphere converts satellite imagery into actionable data.
+In the Netherlands, we provide data for the BioScope service and Fieldscout App.
+Farmers receive fresh satellite and drone images every 10 days.
+The service includes task maps for variable rate application of fertilizer, potato haulm killing, and scouting maps to analyse growth anomalies in the field.
+The service is also available through farm management systems at Akkerweb & DACOM.

 Decision support services

 In Bangladesh we run the award-winning GEOPOTATO service together with Mpower.
 Over 40,000 smallholder potato farmers signed up to receive SMS alerts on when, what and how much to spray against Late blight disease.
-Satellite data is being used to monitor Leaf Area Index as input in the Decision Support Service that calculates infection risk based on a model developed by Wageningen University & Research.
-Farmers can decrease crop losses due to Late Blight by more than 30% when using the GEOPOTATO service.
+Satellite data is used to monitor Leaf Area Index as input in the Decision Support Service that calculates infection risk based on a model developed by Wageningen University & Research.
+Farmers have decreased crop losses by more than 30% by using the GEOPOTATO.

 Satellite data can be used to monitor crop development of individual fields throughout the entire growing season.
 By comparing fields cultivating the same crop, relative performance can be calculated against regional and multi-year averages.
 This information can be used as input into credit-scoring engines of micro-credit providers to assess and decrease loan default risk of farmers.
 Contact us for a quote for your region of interest.

 Crop insurance support

-Satellite data can help with automated claim checking and risk assessment in relation to crop insurance in Indonesia, through a platform build for Indonesian insurance company Jasindo.
+Satellite data is being used for automated claim checking and risk assessment in relation to crop insurance in Indonesia, through a platform build for Indonesian insurance company Jasindo.
 Satellites monitor crop growth, detect anomalies and assess damages resulting from floods, drought and diseases.
-In Indonesia we provide crop data based on satellites to a platform that is being used by Jasindo, an Indonesian insurance company.
-By using the platform, cost savings on field checks are achieved.
-Currently over 1.3 million smallholder farmers currently insured.
+TerraSphere provides crop data based on satellites for an in-house platform that is used by Indonesian insurance company Jasindo.
+Cost savings on field checks are achieved with over 1 million smallholder farmers currently insured.
 TerreSphere partnered with HARA to integrate satellite data analytics in their app.